 We live by this ethos showcasing international creative artists in our exhibition space, The Gallery, hosting guest lecturers from overseas, curating, publishing and exhibiting abroad and arranging exchange programmes with our overseas programmes.
 We want students and staff from the EU and beyond to know everyone is extremely welcome at the college.

 We appreciate that there is on-going uncertainty as a result of Brexit.
 We will endeavour to keep this information as up-to-date as possible.
-The information below is correct at the time of writing on the basis of current government policy, 3 February 2020.
+The information below is correct at the time of writing (2 Nov 2020) on the basis of current government policy.

-Please click on the tabs below to read our latest FAQs.
-For more information please contact firstname.lastname@example.org
+Please click on the dropdown tabs below to read our Frequently Asked Questions.
+For more information please contact email@example.com

 Brexit refers to the act of the UK leaving the European Union (EU), which was decided in a public referendum on Thursday 23 June 2016.
 The UK left the EU at 11pm GMT on 31 January 2020, and is now in a transitionary period of withdrawal, currently in effect until December 2020.

-Current university students from the EU and those who applied to courses starting in 2019/2020 will not see changes to their loan eligibility or fee status.
-Students applying to start courses in England and Scotland in 2020/2021 are also guaranteed the same fee status.
-This guarantee will apply for the full duration of the course, even if the course finishes after the UK has left the EU.
+- If you are a current university student from the EU and applied to a course starting in 2020, you will not see changes to your loan eligibility or fee status.
+You can still apply for a student loan in England and you will be charged the same tuition fees as UK students.
+This guarantee will apply for the full duration of the course, even if the course finishes after the UK has left the EU on 31 December 2020.

 UK universities will be able to continue to take part in the Erasmus+ exchange programme until it ends.
 This should allow students to complete mobility periods and receive funding through the Erasmus+ programme until the end of the academic year 2020/2021.
 The UK government has committed to negotiating access to the Erasmus+ successor programme due to start in 2021.